 It will be difficult halt the avian population decline.
 Wildlife conservation has been a personal focus of mine since the 1970s.
 It is as difficult now, as it was on the first Earth Day, to lessen the cumulative impact of human actions--and now, we are racing the clock, as never before because of global climate change.

 Whatever you think you can do to help, do it.
 As soon as possible.
 For the birds.
 For the world.
 Before it is too late.

 Here is the American Bird Conservancy's website page about various solutions to the problem of cat predation on birds.
-It includes our own Birdsbesafe® cat collar covers.
+It includes our own Birdsbesafe® cat collar covers, which are a suitable choice if you are letting your cat roam outdoors where they can hunt birds.
 If you can not or do not keep your cat indoors, do something else to prevent bird predation by your pet the best that you can.

 As a bird conservationist, who works in the pet product marketplace to make a difference, I sign my company letters: "Thank you for caring about cats and birds."
 It is a sincere "thank you."

 I can not imagine my planet without its gorgeous birds.
 Please help any way that you can.

 Are you a Canadian shopper looking to purchase our products online?
 You can shop with us on this website, or we welcome you to purchase from us on Amazon.ca beginning today!
 Two colors are available.